Irvine E-Scooter Accident Lawyer

 An Irvine Personal Injury Lawyer Can Help

-It is precisely because of their speed, ease of use, and low cost, that E-scooters have become very popular throughout the Irvine area, especially on college campuses.
-And it makes sense.
-E-scooter riders can quickly rent an E-scooter with a Smartphone app for as little as a dollar, plus mileage.
-Then, once the E-scooter arrives at their destination, they can just leave the scooter anywhere on the street for the next person to use.
-There are very few rules and laws regulating the safe usage of E-scooters, which is another serious problem with these devices.
-Determining liability is therefore very challenging.
+It is precisely because of their speed, ease of use, and low cost, that e-scooters have become very popular throughout the Irvine area, especially on college campuses.
+E-scooter riders can quickly rent an e-scooter with a smartphone app for as little as a dollar, plus mileage.
+Then, once the e-scooter arrives at their destination, they can just leave the scooter anywhere on the street for the next person to use.
+There are very few rules and laws regulating the safe usage of e-scooters, which is another serious problem with these devices.
+Determining liability for this type of accident can be very challenging.

-A single E-scooter accident can be caused when a rider simply loses control, or even when poor road conditions contribute towards causing an accident.
-If hazardous road conditions cause an E-scooter rider to lose control, he or she may have a claim against the city of Irvine.
+A single e-scooter accident can occur when a rider simply loses control, or even when poor road conditions contribute towards an accident.
+If hazardous road conditions cause an e-scooter rider to lose control, he or she may have a claim against the city of Irvine.

-Scooter accidents caused by a motorist are much more serious and have the potential of causing severe injuries.
-If you were hurt by a driver, you must be able to prove that the driver was negligent in causing your injuries.
+E-scooter accidents caused by a motorist are much more serious.
+The e-scooter rider could be left in critical condition after enduring forceful impact with a vehicle.
+If you were hurt by a driver, you must be able to prove that the driver’s negligence was the reason for your injuries.

 - Requires riders to follow traffic laws, but doesn’t specify which laws or how to follow them.